Catch-22s of reservoir computing: Discussion

 \section{Discussion}

 When can we claim that a machine learning model like RC has ``learned'' a dynamical system?
-One basic requirement is that the training fit should be good.
-But clearly, this is far from sufficient---many RC models have extremely low training error, but fail completely during the prediction phase (\cref{fig:train-vs-predict-fail}).
-Another widely adopted criterion is that the predicted trajectory (continuing from where the training trajectory left off) should stay close to the real trajectory for long enough and reproduce the ``climate'' of the attractor (such as replicating the Lyapunov exponents) \cite{pathak2017using}.
-Here, we propose that the ability to accurately predict basins of attraction is another important test an RC model must pass before it can be trusted as a reliable surrogate model of the underlying system.
-This applies as much to single-attractor systems as it applies to multistable systems (an RC model could produce spurious attractors that do not exist in the original system \cite{flynn2021multifunctionality}).
+One basic requirement is a good training fit, but this is far from sufficient.
+Many (NG)RC models have extremely low training error, but fail completely during the prediction phase (\cref{fig:train-vs-predict-fail}).
+A stronger criterion germane to chaotic systems is that the predicted trajectory (beyond the training data) should reproduce the ``climate'' of the strange attractor, for example replicating the Lyapunov exponents \cite{pathak2017using}.
+Here, we propose that the ability to accurately predict basins of attraction is another important test a model must pass before it can be trusted as a proxy of the underlying system.
+This applies as much to single-attractor systems as it does to multistable ones, as a model might produce spurious attractors not present in the original dynamics \cite{flynn2021multifunctionality}.

-Performing the basin test on a magnetic pendulum system and coupled Kuramoto oscillators, we found that the performance of NGRC is extremely sensitive to the choice of readout nonlinearity.
-Specifically, its ability to make reliable basin predictions relies on knowing the exact form of nonlinearity in the original equations.
-This creates a catch-22 for NGRC in particular and presents a challenge to the reservoir computing paradigm in general.
-To build trustworthy NGRC models that can reliably learn from data (and data alone), we must find principled ways to identify suitable readout nonlinearity when the underlying equations are not known.

-The long string of recent successes of RC---whether extending bifurcation diagrams to predict tipping points \cite{kim2021teaching,kong2021machine,patel2022using} or learning unseen attractors from a single training trajectory \cite{rohm2021model,gauthier2022learning}---all rely on RC's ability to extract useful information from transient trajectories and use it to infer the vector field in an unseen part of the state space or parameter space.
-In general, this is an impossible task---for most nonlinear systems, no finite amount of information on its flow suffices to uniquely determine the underlying vector field, even if that vector field is analytic.
-In other words, one has the freedom to modify the vector field locally without causing global changes.
-To make the task feasible in theory, one needs to impose some global constraints, such as specifying the nonlinearity used in the equations generating the vector field.
-This partially explains the sensitive dependence of NGRC performance on the readout nonlinearity we establish here.
+Here, we have shown that there exist commonly-studied systems for which basin prediction presents a steep challenge to leading RC frameworks.
+In standard RC, the model must be warmed up by an overwhelming majority of the transient dynamics, essentially reaching the attractor before prediction can begin.
+In contrast, NGRC requires minimal warmup data but is critically sensitive to the choice of readout nonlinearity, with its ability to make basin predictions contingent on having the exact features in the underlying dynamics.
+Though these frameworks face very different challenges, each presents a ``catch-22'': the dynamics cannot be learned unless key information about the system is already known.